Thursday, November 27, 2008

 Recipe Review: Soft Pretzels by Bobby Flay

 The next day instead of doing the right thing and replicating the magic I saw on television, I unfortunately made the trip to my local Auntie Anne's.
 This quelled my craving for the time being and about 3 weeks later I finally got around to making my own.
 I kind of scrimped on the ingredient list.
-Where Bobby calls for "
+Where Bobby calls for "light brown muscovado sugar", I employed the brown sugar I had around the house.
+I also flaked on buying unsalted butter and had to use the margarine I already had.
+All seemed to be well with the rather complex directions until I got to the point of rolling out my dough.

 At this point the smell of dough had intoxicated me and there was no obstacle big enough to keep me from enjoying my finished pretzel.
 I had seen the employee's of my local Auntie Anne's knead and work the dough a million times.
 I always thought it looked fun, but I was sorely mistaken.
 The frustration overtook me after my first few failed attempts.
 My father who had once worked in a donut bakery actually had to come in and save the day before I had a total melt down.
 The results of all of this were extremely fat pretzels that looked nothing like the models of perfection I had seen on TV.
 I finished out the rest of the directions and patiently waited for them to bake.